 What is a sacrificial anode rod, and why is it important?

-To prevent rust and increase the lifespan of your water heater, it’s essential to know about sacrificial anode rods.
-These rods, known as cathodic protection, need replacing every few years to maintain optimal performance.
+It’s essential to know about sacrificial anode rods, known as cathodic protection, to prevent rust and increase the lifespan of your water heater.
+These rods need to be replaced every few years to maintain optimal performance.

 What types of energy sources can be used to power a water heater?